FAQ and West Park Animal Hospital Services

 The CDC and WHO both indicate that there is no evidence that dogs, cats, or other pets can transmit COVID-19.

 If you are sick, you should avoid contact with your pet as much as you would avoid contact with other humans.
-While it is not thought that pets can get COVID-19, it is possible for respiratory droplets to get on pets and then be transferred to other people.
+It is possible for respiratory droplets to get on pets and then be transferred to other people.
 In this way, pets could act as a source of the virus, just like many other surfaces, such as doorknobs or tabletops.

 This is another question that can be traced back to a confusion in terminology.
 There are vaccines that have been created for canine and feline coronaviruses.
 These vaccines are not commonly used for various reasons.
 We’ve even seen pictures on Facebook of people suggesting using the cattle coronavirus vaccine.
 We can’t emphasize enough that there is no evidence to show that the vaccines on the market for animals protect against the SARS-cov-2 virus that is currently circulating.
 They should not be used in the face of this outbreak, and they certainly should not be used on people.